Ultimate Guide to the LinkedIn Experience Section

 And one last note, especially for job seekers: Don’t disclose dollar amounts or sensitive information if it’s confidential or not widely known.

-Organise board positions, contract work, side hustles, and other unconventional roles
+Organise board positions, contract work, side hustles and other unconventional roles

 The takeaway: Make sure your Experience section covers the full breadth of your offering.
+Don’t assume people understand what you do.

 Don’t include these roles in your Volunteer section – even if you were volunteering.
 In my experience as both a former recruiter and profile writer, people don’t tend to scroll down that far.
 Plus, you’ll rank higher in keyword searches if you list board roles in your Experience section.